CollaboraOnline/online/wasm/README.no-container.md

 There are two modes in which you can use the Wasm binary, either served from a COOL instance or served stand-alone from a plain web server.

-Notice that as of now, in either mode only the default sample.docx will be loaded.
-But the below steps should get one up and running.
+The below steps should get one up and running.

 ### Served from a COOL instance